waffensultan/waffensultan/README.md

 I build and contribute to software with real-world impact.
+Vim is cool, and you probably should use it.

 Currently exploring blockchain and the cloud.